-The SGA organizes events and opportunities for students and runs a school store.
-Some favorite events include Coffee House, Movie Night, Holiday Events, Lost and Found Auction, and Video Game Competitions.
-Please check the school calendar for dates and times of events.
+Student Leadership is exactly what it sounds like.
+A club of people committed to bettering our school and community through planning and executing events that reflect our values and interests.
+The SLC plans, organizes and implements a long list of events and opportunities for our community.
+Some favorite events include Camping Trip, Coffee House, Movie Nights, School Dances, Holiday Events, Lost and Found Auction, and Video Game Competitions.
+Please check the school calendar for dates and times of upcoming events.

 In the Theater Program at GWCS students not only develop their performance skills, they also gain confidence, learn to work as a team, and really take on an appreciation of the value of hard work.
 It's an all-around experience, offering opportunities for acting, directing, set design, costuming, and the technical work of the lighting, sound and backstage crews which bring performances to life.
 We also practice and perform Improv part of the year.
 Improv is a form of live theatre in which the plot, characters and dialogue of a game, scene or story are made up in the moment.